Local reminiscence in the PXP model: Asymptotic behavior and spectral properties of the system

 where \(\ket{S_n}\) are the scarred eigenstates of the Hamiltonian and \(N_s\) is their number.
 The inequality comes from the fact that we have no guarantee that these states are the only ones populating the discrete part of the spectrum \(\sigma_{pp}(H_{\rm PXP})\).

-In Fig.~\ref{fig:long_fidelity} (b) we show this limit for the different states.
+In Fig.~\ref{fig:long_fidelity}(c) we show this limit for the different states.
 In the case of the homogeneous state, which has the lowest overlap with the scars, we see that the fidelity approaches a value which is about ten times larger than that obtained by considering only the scarred eigenstates.
 For all other states, where the scarred states have a larger overlap with the initial states upper bound in Eq.~\ref{eq:scarred} is approached.
-These findings tell us that the scarred states identified in Ref.~\cite{turner2018quantum} and widely studied since, do indeed belong to the pure point spectrum of \(H_\text{\rm PXP}\).
+These findings suggest that the scarred states identified in Ref.~\cite{turner2018quantum} and widely studied since, might belong to the pure point spectrum of \(H_\text{\rm PXP}\).
+To confirm these suppositions, simulations with larger system sizes are necessary, especially in light of the findings reported in Ref.~\cite{turner2018quantum} in which the authors have shown that at sizes \(L\ge 34\) the scars might hybridize with states having a volume scaling.

-Putting this together with what we have discussed in the previous sections, we can also conclude that the local reminiscence we introduced emerges from the scarred states.
+Instead we can argue that the local reminiscence we introduced emerges from the scarred states.
 In fact, both of the two states exhibiting this behavior show large values for $\lim\limits_{t-\infty} \overline{|\nu|^2}_t$, which suggests that the spectral regions containing the scar states play a significant role in their dynamics.